 The original “Expedition” model hammock weighed 2.5 pounds.
 In response to customer requests, Tom created the Ultra Light Backpacker model using lighter fabrics that reduced the weight to 1.7 pounds.
 Further refinements resulted in the new Asym version, cleverly cut in an asymmetrical pattern that accommodates diagonal sleeping and maximizes the coverage of the seamless silnylon tarp.

-The Extreme Light Racer model came into being as a result of the Eco-Challenge: Borneo 2000 race.
+The Extreme Light Racer model came into being as a result of the Eco-Challenge: Borneo.
 When Eco-Challenge race staff went to Borneo to scout the location, they took along a Hennessy Hammock.
 On reaching Malaysia, they quickly realized that the Hennessy was the ideal shelter for the humid, insect-ridden jungles.

 The Eco-Challenge web site for the race recommended the Hennessy Hammock by name, and it wasn’t long before racers were pressing Tom to come up with an even lighter hammock.
 The resulting Extreme Light racer featured still lighter fabrics, and eliminated some of the convenience features found in the Ultra Light Backpacker.
 Resulting weight: 1.2 pounds.